glFusion/shop/README.md

-# Paypal
+# Shop
 Shopping plugin for glFusion.
-Supports Paypal and other gateways.
+Supports Shop and other gateways.

 This plugin provides a product catalog and shopping cart for physical and virtual products.
 The following payment gateways are supported:
-- Paypal
+- Shop
 - Authorize.Net
 - Square